 They’re not stewardesses anymore

 Those days are gone when flight attendants only used to serve food and beverages.
 Now, they do more than babysit or wait for passengers.
-The flight attendants are trained to administer CRP, user AEDs, EpiPens, and defibrillators.
+The flight attendants are trained to administer CRP, use AEDs, EpiPens, and defibrillators.

 They are also trained to handle an unruly passenger, self-defense, emergency evacuation, and attempted hijacking.
 One of their primary responsibilities is to guard the cockpit so that no one enters it during the flight.